Ashwani333/Round-0/README.md

 <b>Discipline | <b>Applied science And Humanities.
 :--|:--|
 <b> Lab. | <b>chemistry lab.
-<b> Experiment|     <b> DSB/ SSB Titration .
+<b> Experiment|     <b> Titration .

 <h5> About the Experiment : </h5>
-To study DSB/SSB
-the strenghth of potassuium permanganate by titrating it against the standard solution of 0.1M oxalic acid.
+To study the strenghth of potassuium permanganate by titrating it against the standard solution of 0.1M oxalic acid.

 <b>Name of Developer | <b> Dr. Shailendra Badal
 :--|:--|